godatadriven/data-pipelines-with-airflow-2nd-ed/chapter09/README.md

 - 05_testme.py
 - 06_dagtestdag.py

 The first 4 are intended to fail and serve to show the DAG Integrity Tests.
+Because they are intended to fail, they have been explicitly added to the
+`.airflowignore` file to avoid errors showing up in the UI.

-The `custom` directory contains a custom Hook and a number of operators, that were introduced in chapter 8.
+The `dags/custom` directory contains a custom Hook and a number of operators, that were introduced in chapter 8.
 We use these to show how to write tests for your (custom) operators.
 Tests can be found in the corresponding `tests` directory.

 ## Usage